muz4miL/Portfolio-React-Tailwind/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+refinements for later in Nav section :

+1. Add smooth closing animation for the mobile menu.
+2. Close the mobile menu when a link is clicked.
+3. Add accessibility features (ARIA labels, keyboard navigation).
+4. Highlight the active section as you build out your site.

+---